-The liquid discarded from cucumber can be used while making curries or buttermilk.
+The liquid discarded from cucumber can be used to make curries or buttermilk.
 It is rich in nutrients so do not waste it.
 You can even drink it after diluting it with water.

 Garlic is the hero ingredient in this dip.
 The longer it stands in the yogurt, the better it tastes and its sharp taste also mellows down.

-If Greek yogurt isn’t available and you need to make tzatziki, you can use sour cream or hang the plain yogurt for some time to drain the excess water.
+If Greek yogurt isn’t available and you need to make homemade tzatziki recipe, you can use sour cream or hang the plain yogurt for some time to drain the excess water.

-Adding a splash of red wine vinegar in the dip elevates it’s taste a lot.
+Adding a splash of red wine vinegar to the Greek sauce elevates its taste a lot.
 Do try!

-This tangy and delicious Tzatziki can be spread over some homemade warm bread!
+This tangy and delicious sauce can be used as a spread on warm bread!

-You can even serve it with roasted or grilled vegetables, chips, nachos, or finger food at any party or dinner.
+You can also serve it with roasted or grilled vegetables, pita chips, nachos, or finger food at any party or dinner.

-Serve it with Crunchy Pita, soft warm Pita Bread or any other bread, Sliced Vegetables, Grilled or Roasted Chicken.
+Serve it with crunchy pita, soft warm Pita Bread, or any other bread, sliced vegetables, or grilled or roasted chicken.

-You can serve it with Gyros, Pita Sandwiches, Shawarma, Chips, or Greek Baked Potatoes.
+You can serve it with Gyros, Buddha Bowl, Pita Sandwiches, Shawarma, Chips, or Greek Baked Potatoes.
 You can even use it as a sandwich or burger spread.

-You can make it ahead of time and store it in an airtight glass container in the refrigerator.
+You can make this Greek sauce ahead of time and store it in an airtight container in the refrigerator.
 Consume it within 2 to 4 days.

-You can freeze tzatziki, but it is not preferable.
-As cucumber will lose its crunch and dill will overpower all the other flavors.
-Yogurt will become sour with time.
-Therefore, it is better to not freeze it.
+You can freeze tzatziki, but it is not preferable as cucumber will lose its crunch and dill will overpower all the other flavors.

 - 1 cup Greek yogurt